MicrosoftDocs/Devices-docs/surface-hub/device-reset-surface-hub.md

 - You are repurposing the device for a new meeting space and want to reconfigure it.
 - You want to change how you locally manage the device.
-- The user name or password for the device account or the Administrator account has been lost.
-- After you install an update, the performance of the device decreases.

 During the reset process, if you see a blank screen for long periods of time, please wait and do not take any action.